democracyworks/hand-collection-to-vip/README_Early_Voting.md

 Indicates that the address provided in the address_line column does not contain a state abbreviation.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.

 ##### 'Rows w/ Mismatched Timezones between Start and End Times'
-Indicates a hand collection error where the GMT adjustment on the times are different for start and end times in the same row.
+Indicates a hand collection error where the GMT adjustments are different for start and end times in the same row.

 ##### 'Rows w/ (Possibly) Incorrect OCD ID Formats'
 Indicates that the OCD ID provided in the OCD_ID column is incorrect or has an unusual format.
 The list of rows corresponds to row numbers in the Early Voting Hand Collection Google Sheet.
 This one will have a ton of bugs, but are still worth double checking they are correct as OCD IDs are critical.